 Generative AI is perhaps best known for its ability to create new pieces of original content, such as blog posts, social media posts and marketing emails.

-Web hosting company GoDaddy uses Amazon Bedrock to help its customers accelerate their content creation, helping customers fill out their online business pages and more efficiently connect with relevant suppliers, consumers and funding opportunities.
+Web hosting company GoDaddy uses AWS Bedrock to help its customers accelerate their content creation, helping customers fill out their online business pages and more efficiently connect with relevant suppliers, consumers and funding opportunities.

 Image Generation